 With a City Center population of 57,000 Philadelphia has the third most populated CBD (central business district) in America (behind New York and Chicago).
 For starting businesses, it is important to carry out adequate research to determine the following;

 Market available This represents the consumers you will be targeting with your products and services.
 Philadelphia had a diverse population (of 6.2 million) consisting of several races and people from different origins across Europe Asia and Africa.
 The culture is fused with evidence of Irish pubs, Chinatown districts, Italian markets as well as the Reading Terminal that attracts diverse cultures and merchants.
 This makes it conducive for leisure and travel activities in cultural fusion.
 The income of the inhabitants is just as diverse as the population.
 Before engaging in business, evaluate the price you are establishing for your offer.
 Compare it with the living standards and income levels as well as sophistication.
-If the price is too …..
+If the price is too cheap, …..